khai-rule/thestoreroom/README.md

 ## Notes
 - This website is not fully completed, only it's core function works.
 - Occasionaly, uploading of content will fail due to connection issue with Contentful.
 You can try again later.
+- The website is not optimised for mobile

 If there are any questions regarding this project, feel free to contact me at Qai-rule@hotmail.com